kjlis/CourseraML/README.md

 * cost and gradient functions for logistic regression
 * cost and gradient functions for regularized logistic regression

-## Ex3 - Neural Networks
+## Ex3 - Multi-class Classification and Neural Networks
-Implementation one-vs-all logistic regression and neural networks that recognize hand-written digits.
+Implementation of one-vs-all logistic regression and neural networks that recognize hand-written digits.
 For full description of the problem, please refer to *ex3.pdf* file.

 Features included in this implementation: